 1. A description of the project;

 5. Verification that the community partner group has agreed to execute a contractual agreement that includes indemnification provisions as set forth in subsection D. of this section.

 C. Any improvement or construction on parks and recreation division property with an anticipated private investment of one hundred thousand dollars or more from a community partner group, including in-kind contributions and volunteer hours, must be approved by ordinance before the commencement by, or on behalf of the community partner group, for the design or construction of the improvement.
 An ordinance authorizing a use agreement or a detailed capital improvement program budget with respect to any such a project constitutes authorization under this section, but only if the use agreement or capital improvement program budget is approved before construction or any contractual agreement regarding construction.

 D. All contractual agreements shall include indemnification provisions that ensure that community partners and their volunteers agree to indemnify and hold harmless King County to the extent permitted under the law, for all claims, demands, suits and judgments caused by and arising out of work performed by community partner groups and their volunteers, including design and construction work.
-All contractual agreements shall include insurance provisions in amounts and coverages approved by the county's risk management division.
+All contractual agreements shall include insurance provisions in amounts and coverages approved by the county's office of risk management services.
 No construction or improvement on parks and recreation division property can begin before a contractual agreement is executed.
 (Ord.
+19015 § 8, 2019: Ord.
 17535 § 1, 2013: Ord.
 17392 § 1, 2012).

 7.09.010 Director - enforcement powers.

 7.09.030 Notice and order.

 7.09.040 Notice and order - reconsideration - request - review - decision - notice – automatic reductions.